Mobile Phone Usage

 A new driver now faces a harsher penalty as they will lose their licence.
 Drivers are only allowed to clock up six penalty points in their first two years of driving, instead of the normal 12.

 Alternatively, if you genuinely believe that you have been wrongly accused of such an offence, Seatons are here to defend your case.
-Give us a call on 01536 276300 and receive a quote.
+Give us a call on 01536 311690 and receive a quote or contact us online.